Enable virtual network integration in Azure App Service

 Go to Networking in the App Service portal.
-Under Outbound Traffic, select VNet integration.
+Under Outbound traffic configuration, select Virtual network integration.

 The dropdown list contains all the virtual networks in your subscription in the same region.
 Select an empty pre-existing subnet or create a new subnet.

 During the integration, your app is restarted.
-When integration is finished, you'll see details on the virtual network you're integrated with.
+When integration is finished, you see details on the virtual network you're integrated with.